China Web Guide

 Local competitors answer in 90 seconds.
 If you can’t come close to that, you lose the customer.

 Under 5 minutes for phone.
 Under 2 minutes for WeChat.
 Mandarin mandatory.
-That’s the baseline, not a stretch goal.
+That’s the baseline.

-Localisation past this point starts feeling more like navigating a minefield than checking boxes.
+Localisation past this point starts feeling closer to navigating a minefield.

 Numbers.
 In Chinese culture, 8 means wealth and prosperity.
 6 means smooth luck.
 9 represents longevity.
 And 4 is associated with death.
-These aren’t quaint superstitions.
-They’re embedded in how Chinese consumers perceive branding, pricing, and product names.
+These are embedded in how Chinese consumers perceive branding, pricing, and product names.
 Price something at 888 RMB and it reads as intentional, auspicious.
 Price it at 444 and you look either ignorant or careless.
 Neither is a good look.

 8 means prosperity.
 6 means luck.
 9 means longevity.
 4 means death.
 Get your pricing and product numbers wrong and Chinese consumers notice immediately.